Ducky07/Ducky07/README.md

 *Excited about all kinds of new technology*

-Most likely we're going to have some big breakthroughs in the next upcoming 5-10 years.
-I hope that I'll be able to take part, and enjoy life along the way 😊
+We are likely going to have some big breakthroughs within the development landscape in the next upcoming 5-10 years.
+I hope that I'll be able to take part in it, and enjoy life along the way 😊

 You have a high chance of finding me on a Virtual Reality platform 👀